 4.2 Our first version of the LCWIP prioritises areas largely located on the coastal strip and the larger market towns in the County.
 We anticipate that focussing on these areas will provide us with the greatest opportunities to secure larger scale external funding for cycling and walking infrastructure programmes, especially from central government.

 4.3 Focussing on the coastal strip and larger market towns in the first version of the LCWIP does not mean that we do not recognise that there are opportunities for cycling and walking trips within rural areas.
 We are committed to working with our key local partners, to seek and secure funding from a variety of sources to deliver the infrastructure and measures identified in the LCWIP.
-Aside from Government funding, potential sources include our Local Transport Plan, District and Borough Councils Local Plans, and Neighbourhoods Plans
+Aside from Government funding, potential sources include our Local Transport Plan, District and Borough Councils Local Plans, and Neighbourhoods Plans.

-4.4 The County has been subdivided into the following ‘areas’, and these are represented in Figure 3 below.
+4.4 The County has been subdivided into the following areas, and these are represented in Figure 3 below.

 Figure 3 – LCWIP Areas